 A significant challenge is when more than one romantic partner is overcoming jealousy.
 Just like jealousy can ruin a monogamous relationship, it can have similar effects even on polyamorous relationships as well.

 When polyamorous individuals are parents, it can be challenging to parent their kids.
 It is essential to maintain the delicate balance between being a parent and a part of polyamorous relationships.

 Polyamory in Your Life

-If you are or wish to be in a polyamorous relationship, clear communication and setting boundaries from the start is vital.
-Polyamorous relationships tend to be complex and may leave some individuals vulnerable to exploitation.
+If you are or wish to be in a such relationship, clear communication and setting boundaries from the start are vital.
+This type of relationship tends to be complex and may leave some individuals vulnerable to exploitation.

-Here are a few tips to navigate through your polyamorous relationship successfully:
+Here are a few tips to navigate through such a relationship successfully:

 - Ensure that you and your partners are all on the same page about physical and emotional boundaries.

 - Support one another just like you would in a monogamous relationship.